AGV AX-8 series crash helmets (including Evo, Naked and Dual Evo)

 The only thing we’ve not really mentioned is that the AGV AX8 is a very light helmet, with the medium version weighing in around 1.3Kg (2.87Lbs) which is really light.
 In fact, lightness is the one feature most mentioned by owners.

-Please click either picture below to visit the AGV pages at either shop where you can see all the latest colour schemes and prices.
-And if you buy from either, we get a small sum from the sale at no extra cost to you - a massive THANKS (it's how we finance the site)!
-Read about why you should buy from our recommended retailers.
+Please click any picture/link to drop straight onto their AGV helmets pages.
+And if you buy from them, we get a small sum from the sale at no extra cost to you - a massive THANKS! (it's how we finance the site).
+Click here for more info on our recommended retailers.

 Alternatives to the AGV AX8?